Data terms

 Meaning

-An external reference price used by the venue for derivatives mechanics such as marks, funding context, or liquidation-related calculations.
+An external reference price used for marks, funding, and liquidation-related calculations.

-Oracle quality matters when a derivative references a market that can move differently from the visible order book.
+Check oracle quality when a derivative references a market that can move differently from the visible order book.

 Watch out

 Oracle behavior can differ by product and market.
-Thin or synthetic markets deserve extra caution around stale or disputed reference data.
+Thin or synthetic markets need extra caution around old or disputed reference data.

 Market Price